JandersonSR/GitConfig/README.md

 Open your terminal and do the following:

-// 1* *change vscode to your gitconfig editor
+//change vscode to your gitconfig editor
 ---
   - git config --global core.editor code

- //2* *open vscode gitconfig editor
+//open vscode gitconfig editor
  ---
   - git config --global --edit